-Family Support: Several organisations and their volunteers actively contribute to family support services, offering assistance and guidance to families in need.
+Family Support: Several organisations and their volunteers actively contribute to family support services, offering a range of activities, assistance and guidance to families in need.

 Food Pantry: Those volunteers operating the food pantry are acknowledged for addressing food insecurity, ensuring that vulnerable community members have access to nutritious meals during challenging times.